 The active ingredient in marijuana is tetrahydrocannabinol otherwise widely known as THC.
 That is the stuff that gets a user high and provides a medicinal benefit to many which is why Michigan and 18 other states have legalized it in 2008.
 With the medical marijuana explosion in Michigan has come the increased production, distribution and use of super concentrated THC commonly known as hash, hash oil, or earwax (that is what it looks like).
 It is made by collecting the resin, usually by shaking or brushing it from the leaves and buds of the plant, letting it dry and then compressing it.
 The THC is extracted from the plant and made into a concentrated form.
 Just a drop or two of the concentrate is enough to create a powerful high.
 Does it fall under the Michigan Medical Marijuana Act (MMMA)?
-Most of the time.
+As of July 2013, the Michigan Court of Appeals said yes under Sec.
+8 but no on Sec 4 of the MMMA.
 Is it safer?
 Yes and no. Here are the facts.

 The act defines Medical Use in relevant part as: